How to Improve your Workflow Efficiency?

 Wasted time in the workplace is a major concern for organizations.
 Companies run into significant productivity losses due to this wasted time.
 Did you know that lost productivity is costing the Global Service Industry over 5 trillion USD per year?
 What are wasted hours?
 Performing any work that is not related to the project can be classified as wasted hours.
 Surfing the Internet, logging onto Social media platforms, performing mundane admin tasks, etc. are considered wasted tasks.
 According to the survey by DJS research, the USA leads the list of countries spending on administrative tasks.
 A whopping 2873, 3 billion USD is spent on administrative man-hours annually.
 Wasted hours are the greatest contributors to loss of productivity in an organization.

-How do wasted hours contribute to loss of productivity?
+How do wasted hours contribute to the loss of productivity?

 The overall productivity of an organization is drastically affected by these wasted hours.
 The more time employees spend on project-related work, more will be the more productivity.
 Engaging employees actively at work is essential for higher employee satisfaction and productivity.